PMY9527/QUAD-MPC-SIM-HW/README.md

    ping 192.168.123.161
    ```

-2. Do the following on your Remote Controller, for the robot to enter low-level mode:
+2. Do the following on your Remote Controller, which shall make the robot enter low-level ctrl mode:
    ```
    L2 + A
    L2 + A